-Amid tussle with Bengal Governor, Mamata govt tables new rule to check chancellor-varsity communications
+Amid tussle with Governor, Mamata govt tables new rule to check chancellor-varsity communications

-Amid tussle with Bengal Governor, Mamata govt tables new rule to check chancellor-varsity communicat

 Kolkata, Dec 10: The West Bengal government on Tuesday tabled in the Assembly a new rule to check direct communications between the chancellor and the state universities, which will henceforth be routed through the higher education department.